Auto Accident Injuries Can Be Life-Changing

 Auto accidents range from the fender bender to the devastatingly traumatic, and all of them can have a significant impact on your life and finances.
-A car accident lawyer in Kansas City at is ready to help you obtain the benefits and compensation you deserve in the wake of an auto accident.
+I am Michael.
+J. Joshi, an experienced car accident lawyer, and I am ready to help you obtain the benefits and compensation you deserve in the wake of an auto accident.

-I am proud to serve my clients as a car accident lawyer in Kansas City, MO, Overland Park, KS, Olathe, KS and Lenexa, KS.
+I am proud to serve clients throughout Kansas and Missouri who have suffered auto accident injuries due to someone else’s negligence.
 After your free initial consultation and case evaluation, I will immediately begin taking aggressive and effective action as your car accident attorney.
 With a background working as legal representation for insurance companies, I have in-depth knowledge on how they operate and make their decisions, and I use that information to your advantage throughout your entire case.

-As a car accident lawyer in Kansas City I understand that the most important thing after you experience a road collision is to heal physically.
-While financial assistance is something you are entitled to, it’ll be all the more worthwhile when you have your health.
+I understand that the most important thing after you experience a road collision is to heal physically.
+While financial assistance is something you are entitled to, it will be all the more worthwhile when you have your health.
 If health insurance coverage is an immediate concern, I will gladly work with your medical care team to develop payment plans and secure your treatments.

 When your injuries have impacted your health to the degree that you are unable to work and earn an income, obtaining compensation becomes even more important.
-As your car accident lawyer in Kansas City, I do all I can to make certain you can keep a roof over your head and food on your table.
+As your car accident lawyer, I will do all I can to make certain you can keep a roof over your head and food on your table.

-Car accidents occur in the US with alarming frequency; more than six million annually according to a Kansas City & Lenexa car accident lawyer citing National Highway Traffic Safety Administration statistics.
+Car accidents occur across the nation with alarming frequency; more than six million annually according to National Highway Traffic Safety Administration statistics.
 Even a minor fender bender can cause you to be shaken up and disoriented.
 It is important to know what to do after an accident.

 Before you even step out of the car, be certain it is safe to do so.
 It may be best to remain in the vehicle until assistance arrives.
 Call the police, even if it seems to be a minor accident.
-This can create a record of the incident that may be beneficial, although a Kansas City & Lenexa car accident lawyer cautions that some police agencies do not respond to minor, non-injury accidents.
+This can create a record of the incident that may be beneficial, although some police agencies may not respond to minor, non-injury accidents.

 Call 911 if it appears there are serious injuries and tell this to the police as well.
 Even if others seem to be fine, ask if they are injured.
-It may become an issue for your Kansas City & Lenexa car accident lawyer later if someone said they were fine at the scene but later claimed injuries.
+It may become an issue later if someone said they were fine at the scene but later claimed injuries.

 Gather Insurance Information